jawking/machine-learning-introduction/assets/ml-resources.md

 # Machine Learning Resources

-This document lists various resources for learning machine learnin
+This document lists various resources for learning machine learning on your own.

+## Online
+-